AliNisarAhmed/my-notes/AWS/Solutions-Arch/15-services-notes.md

         - Convertible
             - can be exchanges for other RIs of a different instance family
     - Both classes can be modified though
+    - after expiry
+        - billed at on-demand price
+        - so terminate asap and sell if not in use
 - Dedicated instances vs Dedicated Hosts
     - Dedicated Instances
         - run on dedicated h/w, which is locked down for you while the instance is up
         - if instance is restarted, may switch to a different dedicated h/w
+        - different h/w for different customers, but instances from same account may share h/w
+        - does not have control and visibility on how instances are placed
     - Dedicated hosts
         - the same h/w as long as we pay
         - that is why useful in server license cases
+        - support BYOL (Bring your own License)
+        - visibility and control
 - Placement Groups
     - Cluster
         - low latency group/cluster within single AZ